-Dorset Rehabilitation Centre (DRC) provides specialist inpatient and outpatient rehabilitation care.
+The Victorian Rehabilitation Centre (TVRC) is based in Melbourne and is part of Healthscope Hospitals.
+It provides rehabilitative services provided by a multidisciplinary team of clinicians.
 Evidence based care is provided to assist with improved function following recent illness, injury or surgery.
-DRC is part of Healthscope Hospitals that provide overarching corporate supports including policies, procedures, frameworks and guidelines for the provision of a safe high quality healthcare service.
-A Short Notice Assessment has been conducted with four Met with Recommendation findings identified.
-The service in remediation with a final review due in 60 business working days
+The Centre also has pain management and sleep study services.
+As part of Healthscope Hospitals, the service is provided with corporate clinical governance and operational oversight.
+There were four Met with Recommendation findings identified at review with the service in remediation with a final review due in 60 business working days